rohanchandra/javascript-terminal/README.md

 })
 ```

 The JavaScript object only needs to have the keys of the element you wish to adjust.
 Default elements will be used as a fallback.
-For example, if you only need a custom file system your code would look this this:
+For example, if you only need a custom file system your code would look like this:

 ```javascript
 const emulatorState = Terminal.EmulatorState.create({